 As our first Chairman of the Board, Steve brings 30 years of experience and demonstrated success as a leader in the highly competitive and results driven IT world.
-Steve is Chief Operating Officer & Chief Information Officer, Technology & Operations at Alight Solutions, has been named by Computerworld as a Top 100 CIO, and frequently headlines conferences and teaches leadership at educational institutions.
+He is the president and chief operations officer for Xerox Corporation, responsible for developing and executing a global operations strategy in Xerox’s business support functions.
 His background in driving business transformation inspires and challenges us to think strategically on how to best serve young adult cancer survivors.
 Steve was introduced to Sam’s story by a colleague and so began his long time support of The Samfund.
 Since joining the Board, he has helped us forge many partnerships and alliances, at both the corporate and individual employee level.

 Jeff joined the Board in 2011, bringing with him 35 years of experience as an attorney in New York City.
 A cancer survivor himself, Jeff began his involvement with The Samfund by generously offering his law firm’s conference room for our quarterly Board meetings.
 After meeting Sam he was inspired by the work of The Samfund and, soon after, he was invited to join the Board.
 Jeff’s considerable expertise in the field of Corporate Governance has helped us with our growth strategy.
 He chairs our Governance/Nominating Committee.

-Cynthia is currently a Certified Occupational Health RN in Employee Health Service at Memorial-Sloan Kettering Cancer Center in NYC.
-Prior to this she was a Nurse Practitioner for 25 years, primarily at Memorial Sloan-Kettering Cancer Center in NYC.
+Cynthia spent most of her career as a Certified Occupational Health RN in Employee Health Service and Nurse Practitioner at Memorial-Sloan Kettering Cancer Center in NYC.
 Her background has been in Adult Lymphoma.
 To The Samfund Board, she brings both professional expertise and personal compassion, as Sam’s caregiver and advocate during her years of cancer treatment.
 She has a special interest in survivorship and is honored to participate in the mission of The Samfund.

 As a full-time bridge teacher/player for the past 25 years, Glenn has been fortunate to come across many philanthropic individuals and families who have embraced The Samfund.
 Their support, in so many forms, has been of tremendous importance to him and to us.
 Glenn’s passion “is in continuing to support my daughter’s dream, the one she had years ago when she started this.
 From the day Sam told me she had found what she wanted to do with her life, I’ve been determined to help make sure it happens.
 She made lemonade out of the lemons that she was given.
 I just want to help set up the lemonade stand.”